-Queue by the trees in the middle of the river (not outside Hobbs boat yard), until there is room to land on the rafts.
+If no landing space, queue by the trees in the middle of the river (not outside Hobbs boat yard), until a raft available.

 Returning crews have priority to crews that are boating.

 Crews must always paddle light in front of the boathouse, continually looking out for other craft.